rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 ## Version constraints in Gemfile

 Like the `Gemfile`, package.json has a convention to specify version constraints.
-Both Ruby and NPM dependencies usually follow SemVer, which will format a constraint as `major.minor.patch`, i.e. the declaration `"webpack": "4.41.2"` indicates Webpack major version 4, minor version 41, and patch version 2.
+Both Ruby and NPM dependencies usually follow SemVer, that will format a constraint as `major.minor.patch`, i.e. the declaration `"webpack": "4.41.2"` indicates Webpack major version 4, minor version 41, and patch version 2.

 Where they differ is in the use of special characters to declare acceptable ranges.
 Let's refresh the conventions used in the Gemfile.